 - You might also like this easy Rainbow Quinoa Egg Bake.

-To get my latest recipe posts and exclusive monthly newsletters, subscribe here.
+To get my latest recipes and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)

 - Follow me on Instagram!
-It’s my favorite!

 - Peruse my Pinterest boards for more vegetarian recipe ideas.

-- Find daily vegetarian and healthy living ideas on my Facebook page.
+- Find more vegetarian and healthy living ideas on my Facebook page.

-This post contains affiliate links.
+This post may contain affiliate links.
 When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
 Thank you!!

 *** If you make this recipe and love it, please consider leaving a blog post comment.
 Your comments help other readers learn more about the recipe.
 If you’d also give the recipe a ✮✮✮✮✮ rating, I’d be even more delighted!

-French Green Lentil and Quinoa Salad
+Green Lentil and Quinoa Salad

 Ingredients